 Cancer formation and evolution

 You may be reading this message because you or someone close to you has been diagnosed with breast cancer.
 Learning more about the disease can help you feel better prepared to talk with doctors about your condition, treatment and care.
 This is a good place to start.
 From here, you can visit other sections of the site that offer more detailed information.
 Take your time.
 It’s important that you get answers to your questions.
-This will help you better manage the impact of cancer on your life.<
+This will help you to better manage the impact of cancer on your life.

 Anatomy of the breast